mattwach/pico_uart_console/README.md

 ```

 Here we give the command name, a description string (for when the user enters
-`help`), the number of expected arguments and the name of the defined callback
+`help`), the number of expected arguments and a pointer to the defined callback
 function.

 > Note that an entry can use `-1` for the number of arguments to accept any
 number.
 In that case, the callback function will need to look at `argc` and
 handle correct usage itself.

-Next initilization:
+Next initialization:

 ```c
 int main() {